Certificate Lifecycle Management: Best Practices to Prevent Outages and Automate Renewals

 How Virima’s Discovery Layer Surfaces Certificate-Level Insight

-Virima’s IT discovery engine scans infrastructure across on-premises, cloud, and hybrid environments to build a discovery-driven inventory of deployed assets.
-As part of that scan coverage, Virima surfaces SSL/TLS certificates tied to the hosts and services where they are installed, giving teams visibility into certificates in production without requiring manual data entry or self-reporting from application owners.
+Virima’s IT discovery engine scans infrastructure across on-premises, cloud, and hybrid environments.
+As part of that scan, Virima surfaces SSL/TLS certificates tied to every host and service it covers.
+Your team gets certificate visibility without manual data entry or self-reporting from application owners.

-This data feeds directly into your CMDB, associating certificates with the configuration items (CIs) they protect, whether that is a server, a load balancer, an application tier, or a network device.
-The result is cert-level visibility grounded in runtime truth rather than manually maintained records that drift out of date within weeks of being created.
+This data feeds directly into your CMDB, associating certificates with the configuration items (CIs) they protect.
+Those CIs might be a server, a load balancer, an application tier, or a network device.
+The result is cert-level visibility grounded in Trusted Runtime Truth, rather than manually maintained records that drift out of date within weeks.

 For teams using ServiceNow as their ITSM platform, certificate data flows into ServiceNow as part of Virima’s broader CMDB sync.
-Certificate-bearing CIs carry their associated cert metadata, giving service desk and security teams a unified view without maintaining separate inventories in separate tools.
+Certificate-bearing CIs carry their associated cert metadata, giving service desk and security teams a unified view.
+You no longer need to maintain separate inventories in separate tools.

 Virima’s cybersecurity asset management module extends this foundation by layering security posture data on top of the discovered asset inventory.
-Certificate configurations become part of the broader security surface your team governs and audits, visible alongside the vulnerabilities, ownership records, and dependency context that complete the picture.
+Certificate configurations become part of the broader security surface your team governs and audits, visible alongside vulnerabilities, ownership records, and dependency context.

 Building a CMDB that includes certificate-bearing assets as first-class configuration items is the foundational step toward closing the inventory gaps that lead to certificate outages.
 When your asset data is accurate and grounded in discovery data, your certificate visibility follows.

 See how Virima’s discovery engine surfaces certificate data across your infrastructure.
-Schedule a demo.
+Schedule a demo at request-demo

 Frequently Asked Questions About Certificate Lifecycle Management